Pennington, New Jersey

 Pennington is a borough in Mercer County, in the U.S. state of New Jersey.
-The borough is located at the cross-roads between the Delaware Valley region to the south and the Raritan Valley region to the north.
-As of the 2020 United States census, the borough's population was 2,802, an increase of 217 (+8.4%) from the 2010 census count of 2,585, which in turn reflected a decline of 111 (−4.1%) from the 2,696 counted in the 2000 census.
+The borough is located at the cross-roads between the Delaware Valley region to the southwest and the Raritan Valley region to the northeast.
+As of the 2020 United States census, the borough's population was 2,802, its highest decennial count ever and an increase of 217 (+8.4%) from the 2010 census count of 2,585, which in turn had reflected a decline of 111 (−4.1%) from the 2,696 counted in the 2000 census.

 History

 According to an 1883 history, "the first name of the village was Queenstown, which was given it in honor of Queen Anne.
 Later it was by some, in derision of its comparative insignificance, Pennytown, and as early as 1747 it began to be called Pennington."
 The name "Penington" was already known in the area, as Edward Penington (1667–1701), son of the British Quaker leader Isaac Penington, was appointed by his kinsman William Penn as Surveyor General of Pennsylvania.
-His father-in-law was a longtime leader, including as Governor, of the province of West Jersey, where Edward married.
+His father-in-law was a longtime leader, including as governor, of the province of West Jersey, where Edward married.
 Henry Gannett attributes the borough's name to colonial governors from the Pennington family.

 Pennington was established as a borough by an act of the New Jersey Legislature on January 31, 1890, from portions of Hopewell Township, based on the results of a referendum held on January 21, 1890.
 It is a dry borough, where alcohol cannot be sold.